priimak/ssltk/README.md

 is provided for CA certs.

-* When creating certificates signed with CA certs Subject Alt Names section will be created with just one DNS entry containing provided CN value.
+* When creating certificates signed with CA certs Subject Alt Names section will be created with just one DNS entry containing provided CN value unless overriden by editing extention file or --subjectAltName=$name_or_ip_addr arguments provided on command line

 * Can be run in mode without asking any questions which can be done by passing command line parameters.